-To empty the tank:
+To empty the tank

-- 1. Open the overboard discharge seacock.
-The seacock is located beneath a hatch in the cockpit.
-Refer to Section 9 Interior Hatches for the exact location of the seacock. - 2.
-Turn the overboard discharge Y-valve so that it points to the overboard discharge hose.
-The Y-valve is located near the overboard discharge seacock.
-Refer to Section 9 Interior Hatches for the exact location of the Y-valve. - 3.
-Turn the accessory battery master disconnect switch to the "ON" position. - 4.
-On the DC Control Center, switch the DC Main circuit breaker "ON," then switch the Forward Waste Pump circuit breaker "ON." - 5.
-Turn the overboard discharge pump switch "ON."
-The switch is located above the Y-valve.
-Refer to Section 9 Interior Hatches for the exact location of the switch.
-This activates the overboard discharge pump, which pumps the water overboard.
+- Open the overboard discharge seacock.
+The seacock is located on the waste tank. - 2.
+Turn the Accessory Battery master disconnect switch to the ON position. - 3.
+On the Safety Breaker Panel, switch the Main One circuit breaker ON. - 4.
+On the DC Control Center, switch the System DC Main circuit breaker ON, then switch the Waste Pump circuit breaker ON. - 5.
+Turn the overboard discharge pump switch ON.
+The switch is located in the engine room on the port outboard side behind a panel.
+Refer to the Sanitation System diagram in this section for the exact location of this switch.
+This activates the overboard discharge pump, which pumps the waste overboard.

-When the waste tank is empty, turn the waste pump "OFF."
+When the waste tank is empty, turn the waste pump OFF.
 Operating the waste pump when the waste tank is empty can damage the pump.

-- 6. After all waste is pumped overboard, turn the waste pump switch "OFF." - 7.
-Turn the overboard discharge Y-valve so that it points to the deck plate hose. - 8.
-Remove the waste tank deck plate labeled "WASTE" using the removal tool supplied with your boat.
-This plate is located in the cockpit on the starboard aft weatherboard.
-Refer to Section 9 Deck Plates for the exact location of this plate. - 9.
-Flush the waste tank by pouring a few gallons of fresh water through the "WASTE" deck fitting. - 10.
-Turn the overboard discharge Y-valve so that it points to the overboard discharge hose. - 11.
-Reactivate the overboard discharge pump and remove the fresh water and any remaining waste, then turn the pump "OFF." - 12.
-Close the overboard discharge seacock.
+- 6. After all waste is pumped overboard, turn the waste pump switch OFF. - 7.
+Remove the waste tank deck plate labeled WASTE using the removal tool supplied with your boat.
+This plate is located in the cockpit on the port side deck rail.

-C A R V E
+Section 4

-- 13. Replace the "WASTE" deck plate. - 14.
-On the DC Control Center, switch the Forward Waste Pump circuit breaker "OFF."
+- 8. Flush the waste tank by pouring a few gallons of fresh water through the WASTE deck fitting.
+Reactivate the overboard discharge pump and remove the fresh water and any remaining waste, then turn the pump OFF. - 9.
+Close the overboard discharge seacock. - 10.
+Replace the WASTE deck plate. - 11.
+On the DC Control Center, switch the Waste Pump circuit breaker OFF.